parveenverm/parveenverm/README.md

 - 👋 Hi, I’m @parveenverm
-- 👀 I’m interested in Python and Perl
+- 👀 I’m interested in Python, AI ML, Gen AI and LLM

 <!---
 parveenverm/parveenverm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.